“Just the FAQs, Ma’am.” Because there are so many questions, here are some basic things that you need to know about ballroom dance lessons.

 What are some reasons to learn about ballroom dance?

-Relaxed interactions with the opposite sex that’s good, clean fun.
+- Relaxed interactions with the opposite sex for some good, clean fun.

-A stress-free way to meet people, especially people with a common interest.
-You’ll never be lonely when you’re surrounded by others who love dancing as much as you do!
+- A stress-free way to meet people and make new friends.
+It’s for sure, you’ll never be lonely when you’re surrounded by others who love dancing as much as you do!

-Engage in exercise that can be low or high impact based on your needs and level of fitness.
-For example, dancing in a show or competition vs. simple social dancing uses very different amounts of energy.
+- Engage in exercise that can be either low or high impact based on your needs and level of fitness.
+For example, dancing in a show or competition, and simple social dancing, use very different amounts of energy.

-Enjoy a creative outlet that uses your body as your instrument allowing expressive people to be self-assured when moving to music.
+- Enjoy a creative outlet that uses your body as your instrument.
+This lets expressive people feel more confident when they dance.

-Dancing together is a terrific opportunity to make a particular person happy.
-For instance, it could be a hubby, wifey, girlfriend, boyfriend, or a potential partner.
+- Dancing together is a great way to make that special someone happy.
+Who, you ask?
+It could be a hubby, wifey, girlfriend, boyfriend, or a potential partner.

-Some people simply want to be ready for an event that will likely include dancing.
-Most adults want to know a little about how to ballroom dance before they let it all hang out.
+- Some people just want to be ready for an event that will have music and dancing.
+Most adults want to know at least a little about social dancing before they let it all hang out.

-For these reasons and others, many people look for information about dance lessons.
-And, I couldn’t encourage you more.
+For these reasons and others, many people are curious about dance lessons.
+I, for one, encourage you to learn more.
 As a matter of fact, it’s a game-changer, I promise!

 “What should I wear?”